 There is also a somewhat smaller but noticeable slowdown during the Easter weekends (21 April 2019 and 12 April 2020).
 The latter will present us with some challenges, because it also falls into the slowdown associated with COVID-19 restrictions.
 We will need to take this fact into account in our assessment.

-Impact of COVID-19 on Property Sales
+Impact of COVID-19 on Property Sales in Autumn 2020

 On March 25, 2020 Australian Government issued a ban on auctions and open house inspections.
 Although most states and territories have since relaxed the restrictions, in effect, there were no auctions or inspections held for at least one month in all capital cities.